madedimadedi/FirstProject4Learing/README.md

 Hi, man.

-madeimadedi here. very happy to join this platform.
+madedimadedi here. very happy to join this platform.